murphy-mj/React_Assign2/pointsandviews/README.md

 ## Data Model Design.

-the header is composed of a filter component, which the user can filter based on area and name.
+the header is composed of a *filter* component, which the user can filter based on area and name.
-Each point is displayed as a card, the level of information and options on the card is determined by the user type, pointofinterest and  pointofinterestview are the two components. poiList component lists the points pointPage hold the poiPublic, the commentlist and the Private component poiPublic displays the map and limited data, as well as the comment and private data component. poiPrivate is has controlled access, and diplays data about the point newsItem is the comment comonent newsList is the component that lists all the comments newsForm is the input for comments
+Each point is displayed as a **card**, the level of information and options on the card is determined by the user type, *pointofinterest* and  *pointofinterestview* are the two components.
+*poiList* component lists the points
+*pointPage* hold the *poiPublic*, the *commentlist* and the *Private* component poiPublic displays the map and limited data, as well as the comment and private data component. poiPrivate is has controlled access, and displays data about the point *newsItem* is the comment comonent
+*newsList* is the component that lists all the comments *newsForm* is the input for comments
-AuthButton - displays the status of the user, and rquests that they log out fakeAuth � set the flag for authentication and the senior isAdmin flag filtercontrols � allows for filtering of the points header component renders the greeting to the user login provides the login buttons map this is google maps component privateRoute dataStore dir hold the stubAPI and the all file containing all the point of interest data.
+*AuthButton* - displays the status of the user, and rquests that they log out *fakeAuth* – set the flag for authentication and the senior isAdmin flag *filtercontrols* – allows for filtering of the points *header* component renders the greeting to the user *login* provides the login buttons
+*map* this is google maps component
+*privateRoute*
+**dataStore** dir hold the *stubAPI* and the all file containing all the point of interest data.
-App and index are the two main files.
+*App* and *index* are the two main files.